ONE DAY IN VERONA ITINERARY

 With the Verona Card, you can even use public transportation for free.

 Where to Stay in Verona

 We, unfortunately, did only a day trip but if I could change back the hands of time, I would stay at least one night in Verona.
 I highly suggest, picking a hotel directly in the city center and I would choose this hotel for my next Verona trip.

-Okay, let’s start with the best tips for things to do in Verona, Italy ine one day.
+Okay, let’s start with the best tips for things to do in 1 day in Verona.